MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 ---
-title: Govern apps discovered by Microsoft Defender for Endpoint
+title: Govern discovered apps using Microsoft Defender for Endpoint
-description: This article describes how to govern Microsoft Defender for Endpoint discovered apps. ms.date: 12/10/2020 ms.topic: how-to
+description: This article describes how to govern Microsoft Defender for Endpoint discovered apps. ms.date: 08/11/2021 ms.topic: how-to
 ---
-# Govern apps discovered by Microsoft Defender for Endpoint
+# Govern discovered apps using Microsoft Defender for Endpoint

 [!INCLUDE [Banner for top of topics](includes/banner.md)]